danilodileo/magmap/docs/usage.md

 ### ORF caller option

 The pipeline uses [Prokka](https://github.com/tseemann/prokka) to call genes/ORFs from the genomes.
 This is suitable for prokaryotes and it provides a gff as output for downstream analysis.
 It also performs functional annotation of ORFs.
+Output from Prokka will be placed in subdirectories of the directory specified with `--genome_store_dir` (default `genomes`) as described [above](#genome-data-will-be-directed-to-a-specific-directory).

 ## Running the pipeline